jaysen/zomeworks/README.md

 -   Semantic connection types
 -   Rich tagging functionality
 -   Built-in set operations
--   Potential persistence via TerminusDB or similar
+-   Persistence via TerminusDB or similar

+The core data structure is maintained in the [zome-core](https://github.com/jaysen/zome-core) repository.
+Refer to its README for detailed information on usage, installation, and contributing.

 ## MultiZome